feifeibear/Odysseus-Transformer/README.md

 3. bash run.sh

 ### TODO:
 The repo is still work in progress.
+Contact me if you are interested in this project (fangjiarui123 AT gmail.com).

-1. Odysseus and Ring for hybrid parallelism.
+1. Employing hybrid parallelism with Odysseus and Ring-Attention.
-2. Now, the tesh code only support batch size=1.
-Hybriding parallelism with Data parallel is not considered.
+2. Currently limited to batch size of 1; integration of hybrid and data parallelism for batch sizes greater than 1 is not supported.
-3. TP-SP conflicts with gradient checkpointing.
+3. FSDP appears to conflict with gradient checkpointing.
+4. Loading model checkpoints for Odysseus and TP-SP is not available; parameters are now initialized from scratch.

 ### Acknowledgements

 [jzhang38/EasyContext](https://github.com/jzhang38/EasyContext)